 Default Allocation:

-85% in fixed-income instruments
+85% is allocated to fixed-income instruments

-15% in equity-related instruments
+15% is invested in equity-related instruments

 Up to 10% of salary (Basic + DA), within ₹1.5 lakh under Section 80CCD(1)